Unstoppable (Sia song): Reception

 "Unstoppable" has received mostly positive critical reception, with most reviewers commenting on its theme of empowerment.
 Jessie Morris of Complex commented that the song sounds like a "page torn right out of Demi Lovato's Confident book", while editors of other media platforms like Idolator noticed this as well, which raised speculation that the track was intentionally written for Lovato.
 Billboards Jessica Katz said the song is reminiscent of work by Rihanna and "clearly follows in the lineage of emotional barn-burners that have become [Sia's] trademark".
 Michelle Lulic of Bustle said its lyrics "make it clear is the female empowerment anthem you had no idea you were missing from your life.
 Seriously, if you need a song to get you through the rest of the work week... and this is the song you've been waiting for."
 Furthermore, Lulic wrote, "While ... the song was not initially written for [Sia], it certainly doesn't take away from [her] ability to handle the powerful ballad and catchy lyrics.
 Because, honestly, if it was Rihanna, Adele, or even Katy Perry singing this song, it still wouldn't lose its powerful message."

 MTV's Emilee Lindner said it "encourages those who are feeling weak to put their armor on".
 Furthermore, she wrote, "The song seems like it's taking the message from her previously released track, 'Alive', and giving it a boost.
 Instead of just surviving, she's going to prove to people that she's going to succeed, and she's going to look good doing it."
 Daniel Kreps of Rolling Stone called the song "triumphant", with a "fist-pumping, wall-smashing" chorus.
 Stereogums Tom Breiham, who wrote about the song after its debut but before This Is Actings release, guessed that Sia wrote "Unstoppable" with a recording artist like Katy Perry in mind.
 He compared the song to the work of Florence and the Machine.

 Commercial performance

 On the Billboard Hot 100, the song debuted at number 98 six years after being released and peaked at number 28, becoming Sia's eighth top 40 hit on the chart.

 "Unstoppable" has charted in the top five of Adult Contemporary for a record 84 weeks, all consecutively since the ranking dated October 8, 2022.
 In 2024, "Unstoppable" became the fourth song in history to spend 100 non-consecutive weeks on Billboards Adult Contemporary Chart.

 "Unstoppable" reached one billion streams on Spotify at the end of 2023, becoming the third Sia song to achieve this.

-A live permormance video from the Nostalgic For The Present Tour was uploaded on Sia’s youtube account on 27 September 2021.
+A live performance video from the Nostalgic for the Present Tour was uploaded on Sia's YouTube account on 27 September 2021.

+As of April 2026, the song had accumulated over 22.8 million video creations on TikTok, ranking 24th among the most-used songs on the platform worldwide.